 What Is a Philtrum?
 Anatomy, Function, and Clinical Markers The philtrum is a universally present, distinct vertical groove located in the center of the human face, positioned between the base of the nose and the upper lip This common anatomical feature is a midline indentation that extends downward to the vermilion border of the lip

-What Is a Short Philtrum?
-How to Tell You Have One The philtrum is the raised groove that runs between the base of your nose and the top of your upper lip [1] Having a short philtrum simply means the length of your philtrum is shorter than average The average philtrum length is about 12 mm (0 47 in) for women and 15 mm (0 59 in) for men
+What Is a Long Philtrum?
+How to Tell If You Have One The philtrum is the groove between the base of your nose and the top of your upper lip On women, the average philtrum is about 12 mm (0 47 in) long, and on men, it’s around 15 mm (0 59 in) long So, a long philtrum is usually over 12 mm (0 47 in) long on women and over 15 mm (0 59 in) long on men [1]

-Whats a philtrum and why do I want one? - Dr. Spiegel The philtrum is the vertical indentation that sits between the base of your nose and the top of your upper lip It’s bordered by two ridges and plays a significant role in defining the overall aesthetics of the mid-face
+Whats a philtrum and why do I want one? - Dr. Spiegel What Exactly Is the Philtrum?
+The philtrum is the vertical indentation that sits between the base of your nose and the top of your upper lip It’s bordered by two ridges and plays a significant role in defining the overall aesthetics of the mid-face